 Dana L. Penney, Co-Founder, is the Director of Neuropsychology at Lahey Hospital and Medical Center, and Assistant Clinical Professor of Neurology, Tufts University School of Medicine.
 She trained in clinical neuropsychology at the West Haven VA Medical Center (1985-1986) and received her doctorate in Psychology at the University of Rhode Island in 1988.
 Her clinical interests are in Mild Cognitive Impairment disorder, the dementias, and the surgical treatment of neurological disorders such as Epilepsy and Parkinson’s Disease.
 Her clinical work provides the inspiration and foundation for her research which centers on the detection and measurement of the very earliest possible manifestations of cognitive change, and the development of novel assessment tools.

-Philip Cooper, Co-Founder, Chairman, and CEO, has 30 years of experience in investment management and private equity as an entrepreneur, principal investor, fund investor, and secondary investor.
+Philip Cooper, Co-Founder and Chairman, has 30 years of experience in investment management and private equity as an entrepreneur, principal investor, fund investor, and secondary investor.
 He advises investment firms and fiduciary Investors on investment policy, governance, strategy and tactics including asset allocation, risk management and alternative investments.
 He is the co-holder of several US Patents in investment technology.

 In addition to DCT, Phil is currently a co-founder of Nautical Wines LLC, which imports fine wines into China, and Natural Ships Inc., which is developing a new design for low pollution efficient natural gas powered cargo ships.
 Phil is Senior Partner of RSTP, a growth equity investor in tech based companies; a Special Advisor to the WAVE private equity fund, a growth investor in emerging industrial companies; on the Advisory Board of RCP Advisors, a major private equity firm in Fund of Funds, Secondary and Co-Investing; the President of Cambridge Concentus Orchestra; and a Board member of Boston Baroque Orchestra.
 He is a member of the Children’s Hospital (Boston) Endowment Investment Committee.
 Phil is also the former Vice Chairman of the Forsyth Medical Institute.